-Upon Conditional Acceptance

-It is understood that acceptance is conditional upon submission of satisfactory evidence in the form of the following documents:
+Upon Conditional Acceptance It is understood that acceptance is conditional upon submission of satisfactory evidence in the form of the following documents:

-- A transcript demonstrating the completion of BIOL 130N Anatomy and Physiology I with a minimum grade of B- and PSYC 101N Introduction to Psychology (or equivalent transfer credits) with a minimum of a B-. - The nursing program utilizes CastleBranch for submission of required documents.
+- A transcript demonstrating the completion of BIOL 201N Anatomy and Physiology I with a minimum grade of B- and PSYC 101N Introduction to Psychology (or equivalent transfer credits) with a minimum of a B-. - The nursing program utilizes CastleBranch for submission of required documents.
 All costs associated with Castlebranch and tests required are the responsibility of the student.
-Accepted students will be given specific information regarding accessing CastleBranch during orientation - Documents that are required to be submitted include report of a current (within 1 year prior to beginning the first Nursing course) physical examination on the school health form including all required health screening (two step Mantoux testing to assess exposure to tuberculosis) and immunizations/ titers for measles, mumps, rubella (MMR), varicella, hepatitis B, and tetanus, diphtheria and pertussis (Tdap).
-Flu immunization is required yearly between September and October.
+Accepted students will be given specific information regarding accessing CastleBranch during orientation - Documents that are required to be submitted include report of a current (within 1 year prior to beginning the first Nursing course) physical examination on the school health form including all required health screening: Two step Mantoux testing to assess exposure to tuberculosis, titers for measles, mumps, rubella (MMR), varicella, hepatitis B, and immunization for tetanus, diphtheria and pertussis (Tdap).
+Flu immunization is required yearly between September 1 and October 1.
 Students are responsible for submitting updates to immunizations yearly i.e. flu and Tdap if needed. - Possess and maintain personal health insurance.
 Students are responsible for providing documentation of insurance coverage yearly.
 If insurance information changes during the academic year, students must notify Castlebranch immediately. - Possess and maintain professional liability insurance.
-This professional liability insurance coverage is included in the second semester tuition bill. - Acquire and maintain certification in cardiopulmonary resuscitation (CPR) at the healthcare provider level (basic life support for healthcare providers) that will be valid for the entire two years of the program - Complete a criminal background check - A drug test must be done within two weeks prior to the first clinical day and no longer) cost to be incurred by student. - Individuals with a court record or a criminal conviction may wish to contact the Board(s) of Registration in Nursing in any state in which they plan to work for guidelines.
+This professional liability insurance coverage is included in the second semester tuition bill. - Acquire and maintain certification in cardiopulmonary resuscitation (CPR) at the healthcare provider level (basic life support for healthcare providers from the AHA or Red Cross) that will be valid for the entire two years of the program through graduation - Complete a criminal background check - A drug test must be done within two weeks prior to the first clinical day.
+The cost is to be incurred by the student. - Individuals with a court record or a criminal conviction may wish to contact the Board(s) of Registration in Nursing in any state in which they plan to work for guidelines.
 The NH Board of Nursing can be reached at 603-271-2323.
 This will allow the individual to make an informed decision about choosing to pursue nursing education at this time. - Students will repeat the criminal background check, TB and drug testing prior to their senior year.

-In addition: - Fees may include but are not limited to: Assessment Technologies Institute® (ATI) testing package and DocuCare Electronic Medical Record (EMR) software. - Other costs include uniform, stethoscope, penlight, watch with a second hand, textbooks, skills lab kit and supplies for lab practice, nursing pins, NCLEX preparation and licensure.
+In addition: Fees may include but are not limited to:

+- Clinical Fees - Assessment Technologies Institute® (ATI) testing package,

+- V-Sim virtual patient software, DocuCare Electronic Medical Record (EMR) software. - Uniform, stethoscope, penlight, watch with a second hand, textbooks, skills lab kit and supplies for lab practice, nursing pins, NCLEX preparation and licensure.